RebelGuy/chat-mate/projects/server/readme.md

 Returns data with the following properties:
 - `username` (`string`): The username of the registered account.

+### `GET /stats`
+Gets global stats about ChatMate to be displayed on the ChatMate homepage.
+This endpoint does not require authentication.

+Returns data with the following properties:
+- `streamerCount`: (`number`): The number of individual streamers on ChatMate.
+- `youtubeStreamerCount`: (`number`): The number of ChatMate streamers that stream on Youtube.
+- `twitchStreamerCount`: (`number`): The number of ChatMate streamers that stream on Twitch.
+- `registeredUserCount`: (`number`): The total number of registered ChatMate users.
+- `uniqueChannelCount`: (`number`): The total number of Youtube/Twitch channels seen by ChatMate.
+- `uniqueYoutubeChannelCount`: (`number`): The total number of Youtube channels seen by ChatMate.
+- `uniqueTwitchChannelCount`: (`number`): The total number of Twitch channels seen by ChatMate.
+- `chatMessageCount`: (`number`): The total number of external messages sent to ChatMate livestreams.
+- `youtubeMessageCount`: (`number`): The total number of Youtube messages sent on Youtube ChatMate livestreams.
+- `twitchMessageCount`: (`number`): The total number of Twitch messages sent on Twitch ChatMate livestreams.
+- `totalExperience`: (`number`): The total number of experience earned by channels/users.
+- `totalDaysLivestreamed`: (`number`): The total number of time (in milliseconds) ChatMate streamers have livestreamed on ChatMate.
+Does not double-count livestreams happening on multiple platforms simultaneously.
+- `youtubeTotalDaysLivestreamed`: (`number`): The total number of time (in milliseconds) ChatMate streamers have livestreamed on Youtube.
+- `twitchTotalDaysLivestreamed`: (`number`): The total number of time (in milliseconds) ChatMate streamers have livestreamed on Twitch.

 ## Donation Endpoints
 Path: `/donation`.